inspire-international/regist-docker-broker/README.md

 * $./build.sh

-### Modify environment variables in the following file suit in your environment.
+### Copy the following file to /tmp and modify environment variables in the file suit in your environment.
 This file is used by the docker repository at start up.
+$cp ./env/regist-docker-broker /tmp

-$vi /etc/default/regist-docker-broker
+$vi /tmp/regist-docker-broker
 > BROKERHOST=localhost

 > BROKERPORT=9001

 > SERVERHOST=localhost

-> SERVERNAME=docker
+> SERVERNAME=user/test/docker

 > SERVERPORT=1936